This burn rate template demonstrates how to calculate the gross and net burn rate of cash of a company that is earning negative profit.

 Net Burn Rate is the rate at which a company is losing money.
-It is calculated by subtracting its operating expenses from its revenue.
-It is also usually stated on a monthly basis.
+It is calculated by subtracting operating expenses from revenue.
+It is also usually measured on a monthly basis.
 It shows how much cash a company needs to continue operating for a period of time.

 Net Burn Rate = Cash / Monthly Operating Profit

 For more resources, check out our business templates library to download numerous free Excel modeling, PowerPoint presentation, and Word document templates.